 While at Dos Pueblos High School, he was named league MVP and Player of the Year for Santa Barbara County.
 He also earned All-California Interscholastic Federation (CIF) honors, and was rated as the seventh-best point guard in the country by Recruiting USA and the No. 19 point guard by PrepStar.

 Legans was born July 30, 1981, in Ventura, Calif.
+He was married on May 10, 2014, to former Eastern women's basketball player Tatjana Sparavalo.
 His mother’s name is Susan Legans and he has two brothers, Dominic and Calisto Plurde, and one sister, Lisa Legans.